Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 The form uses 5 elements, 2 text inputs and an email input, plus a drop-down menu to select the nature of the enquiry and a textbox to let the users express themselves.
 They are all required therefore all information is necessary to submit the form.

-Once the users do so, will be redirected to a page -not accessible from nowhere else on the website- confirming that their enquiry has indeed been sent.

 Some heading and paragraph had been added in this page with further explanation of the reason I’ve decided not to include the location of the farm.

 A background image coherent with the style of the whole website had been chosen for this page for consistency really, and the form had been adapted with the right contrast to avoid readability issue.